lief-project/LIEF/doc/sphinx/tutorials/01_play_with_formats.rst

   print(binary.header)
   print(binary.optional_header)

-One can also access the imported functions in two ways:
+You can also access imported functions in two ways:

 1. Using the *abstract* layer
 2. Using the PE definition